-Marketing is thriving.
-And if you’re serious about working with leading global brands on their marketing strategies, you’ve come to the right place.
-We’ve put together 15 real marketing resume examples by real people who got hired by the world’s top companies.
-Why not learn from those who already know the way?
+Want to work with leading global brands on their marketing strategies?
+You’ve come to the right place.
+We’ve put together 20 real marketing resume examples by real people who got hired by the world’s top companies.

 If you’re applying for a senior marketing position, you can get away with a wordier resume.
-The point is to describe your wealth of experience in a sufficiently detailed manner.
+The point is to describe your wealth of experience in a enough detailed manner.

 The marketing director resume below has a detailed marketing professional summary and includes all the necessary information: a professional title, years of experience in the field and key marketing skills.
 In the work experience descriptions, Meghan focuses on job duties and also lists key achievements — context plus impact.

 Still, this resume could benefit from a clearer structure.
 Although it’s divided into several resume sections, its structure within these sections leaves much to be desired.
 Remember that nobody likes reading walls of text.
 When writing your own marketing director resume, try to use bullet points.
 They make your resume nice and easier to read.